tiy-hou-q2-2015-rails/week-5-lab/README.md

 * Reddit is "User-generated news links.
 Votes promote stories to the front page."
-* Each Link should have many Votes associated with it.
+* Each Link should have a "number of positive votes" column
 * The homepage should order by the most number of votes
-* Clicking on a link should create a positive vote
+* Clicking on a link should increment positive vote

 ## Normal Mode